bdavi/url-shortener/README.md

 > heroku local
 ```

-Application is be available at `localhost:5000`.
+Application is available at `localhost:5000`.

-Sidekiq console is be available at `localhost:5000/sidekiq`.
+Sidekiq console is available at `localhost:5000/sidekiq`.